maniaclab/af-portal/README.md

 ## Authentication

 We use the globus_sdk Python package to authenticate users.
 We authenticate users based on their institutional login or their globus ID.
-We have decorator functions in auth.py that restricts access to certain web services based on a user's privileges (admin, member, nonmember).
+We have decorator functions in auth.py that restrict access to certain web services based on a user's privileges (admin, member, nonmember).

 ## Setup